adventuregamestudio/ags/Manual/README.txt

 - I kept all existing files here to not disturb the currently working solution.
   Obviously, most of them are obsolete if you use Sphinx instead.

+- The 'process.py' file is a custom Python 3 script to convert the ags.tex file to the *.rst files.
+It works almost completely, the final changes are listed in all_changes.patch .